berkansezer77/home-assistant/custom-cards/weather-card/README.md

 - All the multimedia files are included
 - Manual includes information about pulling information from weather attributes.
 Use any data you like
 - Fully dynamic
+- Single click change from dark to white or vice versa

 ## Before we start, we need some third party tools from Hacs: